algotrade-research/InstiFund/README.md

 Each month, a list of 3 highest scored stocks will be selected based on the fund's financial portfolio and the stocks' financial ratios.
 The stocks will be held for 1 month and then rebalanced.
 The performance of the strategy will be compared with the benchmark index (VN-Index) to evaluate its effectiveness.
-The results show that the strategy outperforms the benchmark index with a return of 28.45% annually and a maximum drawdown of -11.57% in the out-of-sample period.
+The results show that the strategy outperforms the benchmark index with a return of 28.94% annually and a maximum drawdown of -11.57% in the out-of-sample period.

 ## Introduction
-- Briefly introduce the project.
-- Problem statement, research question or the hypothesis.
-- Method(s) to solve the problem
-- What are the results?
+Vietnamese open-end funds have recently gained popularity among investors, particularly following the launch of Fmarket.
+Many funds report annual returns of 20-30%, making them attractive investment vehicles.
+However, retail investors often face challenges in selecting individual stocks due to the complexity of financial analysis and market dynamics.

+This project aims to address this challenge by leveraging the VCBF open-end fund's financial portfolio as a key indicator for stock selection.
+The hypothesis is that stocks held by the fund represent high-quality investments, and by systematically selecting the best-performing stocks based on financial ratios, it is possible to generate superior returns compared to the market benchmark (VN-Index).

+The methodology involves a monthly selection of the top three stocks with the highest scores, determined through a combination of institutional and financial metrics.
+These stocks are held for one month before rebalancing.
+The strategy is backtested using historical data, and an optimization process is conducted using Optuna to fine-tune parameters for maximum performance.

-After optimization, the method yields 39.31% annually return, -8.35% maximum drawdown, and 1.97 Sharpe ratio in the in-sample period.
-For the out-of-sample period, the method yields 28.45% annual return, -8.35% maximum drawdown, and 1.97 Sharpe ratio.
+Results indicate that the strategy achieves an optimized annual return of 39.31% with a maximum drawdown of -8.35% and a Sharpe ratio of 1.97 during the in-sample period.
+For the out-of-sample period, the method maintains strong performance with a 28.94% annual return, -11.57% maximum drawdown, and a Sharpe ratio of 1.36, consistently outperforming the VN-Index.

+These findings suggest that incorporating institutional investment trends into a systematic trading strategy can be a viable approach for retail investors seeking to enhance portfolio returns.

 ## Trading (Algorithm) Hypotheses
 In addition to smart-beta strategy that use quantitative factors to select stocks, I also use the VCBF open-end fund's financial portfolio to select stocks.
 I believe that the fund's financial portfolio can be used as a good indicator for stock selection.